idaholab/pika/en_US/index.md

 ## Getting Started
 1. Install MOOSE: http://mooseframework.org/getting-started/
 2. Download Pika by forking or cloning:
-    * **Fork**: If you plan on contributing changes you should work in your own fork of Pika and submit changes via "Pull Requests"
+    * **Fork**: If you plan on contributing changes you should work in your own fork of Pika and submit changes via "Pull Requests."
+This is done by first creating your fork via the GitHub interface and then cloning your fork with the following command.
+    ```
+    git clone git@github.com:<your GitHub username here>/pika.git
+    ```
+    Pika follows the same methodolgy for development as the [MOOSE](https://www.mooseframework.org) framework utilize, for more information about contributing code to Pika refer to http://mooseframework.org/wiki/Contributing.
     * **Clone**: Run the following command from the directory that contains the MOOSE root directory (typically a directory named ```projects``` in your home directory).
     ```
     git clone git@github.com:idaholab/pika.git